Skip to main content

 The most important preparation is not for the exam itself (which is unchanged) but for understanding how G-level choices and SEC results map to post-secondary pathways — decisions made in Secondary 2-3 have lasting consequences.

-- Understand G-level implications: Ensure your child takes G3 in subjects needed for their intended pathway.
+• Understand G-level implications: Ensure your child takes G3 in subjects needed for their intended pathway.
 If JC is a possibility, the student needs at least 5 G3 subjects (1 language + 4 relevant subjects under L1R4).
 If polytechnic is the goal, a mix of G2 and G3 may suffice

-- Plan MTL carefully: Under Full SBB, the Sec 5 year is no longer part of the standard pathway.
+• Plan MTL carefully: Under Full SBB, the Sec 5 year is no longer part of the standard pathway.
 Students who struggle with Mother Tongue should begin focused preparation early rather than relying on a retake opportunity

 At Ancourage Academy, our secondary programmes prepare students for G3 examinations using the same rigorous approach we apply to O-Level preparation.
 Whether your child sits the last O-Levels in 2026 or the first SEC in 2027, the teaching, content, and exam techniques are identical.
-Book a $18 trial class if you want an honest assessment of your child's readiness, or WhatsApp us with any questions.
+Book a trial class (usually $18) if you want an honest assessment of your child's readiness, or WhatsApp us with any questions.

 Common Questions About the SEC Exam